 David Outerbridge is a partner in Torys' Litigation Department.
 He acts as both trial and appellate counsel, with specialized expertise in complex written and appellate advocacy.
 His practice is broad, with an emphasis on energy and infrastructure litigation, construction and procurement disputes, product liability claims, class actions, insurance law, environmental claims and commercial litigation.
 David’s construction, energy and infrastructure clients include project developers and owners, lenders, contractors, design professionals, regulators and insurers.
 In David’s substantial class actions practice, he acts for clients in a wide range of industries including pharmaceutical companies, financial institutions, public authorities and schools.

 David is one of Canada’s leading e-discovery lawyers.
-He is a member of the Steering Committee of Sedona Canada, author of the Sedona Canada Principles Addressing Electronic Discovery, which are incorporated by reference into the Ontario Rules of Civil Procedure.
+He is a Co-Chair of the Steering Committee of Sedona Canada, author of the Sedona Canada Principles Addressing Electronic Discovery, which are incorporated by reference into the Ontario Rules of Civil Procedure.
 He is the Past-Chair of the e-Discovery Implementation Committee (EIC), a joint committee of the Ontario Bar Association and The Advocates’ Society, whose mandate is to implement best practices relating to electronic discovery in Ontario.
 David leads Torys’ e-discovery and litigation technology practice.

 In addition to his commercial practice, David has substantial experience in public law, criminal and constitutional litigation.
 David has appeared as counsel at the Supreme Court of Canada, the Federal Court, all levels of court in Ontario, in commercial arbitrations and before various administrative tribunals, including the Human Rights Tribunal of Ontario and the Ontario Licence Appeal Tribunal.
 David has also acted as co-mediator of several complex commercial disputes.